LiamMartens/xTend/docs/0.8.x/05-views-and-templating.md

 *Notice you can also use the workbench's `new:view` command to create a new WOW view*

 *Notice depending on your chosen WOW flavor the syntax changes.
 You can set the WOW flavor using the `wow:flavor` command in the workbench or you can change it manually in the `Config/Wow/Flavor.php` file.
-You have 2 different flavors to chose from being `HTML` (the default one) and `AT_SIGN`.
+You have 3 different flavors to chose from being `COMBINED` (the default one) `HTML` and `AT_SIGN`.
 When setting the flavor to `AT_SIGN`.
-Both the `version` and `compile` keywords will change into `@version:1` and `@compile:always` respectively.*
+Both the `version` and `compile` keywords will change into `@version:1` and `@compile:always` respectively.
+(The COMBINED setting allows both syntax to be used at once)*

 *Notice we used the `always` compile flag in the example but there is also `never`, `version`, `change` and `version+change`. `always` and `never` are self-explanatory.
 The `version` flag will compile when the version updates and the `change` flag will compile when the view, the layout or a module, more on that later, changes.
 The `change+version` flag combines the last two flags.*